 We were basically just aimlessly weaving through the increasingly thick crowd in a single file line, and eventually half of us filed into a packed takeaway coffee shop.
-I actually don’t drink coffee, so I asked Michael to grab me a diet coke and waited outside until there was enough room for me to stand inside the hot, stuffy cafe and wait in line for the single restroom available (mind you, it’s after 11am now, and we haven’t had a chance to pee since leaving the apartment in Florence at like 5am).
-Michael ordered his coffee and a diet coke….but no soda available.
+I actually don’t drink coffee, so I asked Michael to grab me a diet coke and waited outside until there was enough room for me to stand inside the hot, stuffy cafe to wait in line for the single restroom available (mind you, it’s after 11am now, and we haven’t had a chance to pee since leaving the apartment back in Florence at like 5am).
+Michael ordered his coffee and a diet coke….but of course, no soda available.
 Well damn.
 Michael pays for his coffee and gets the hell out of there to make room for others.
-John’s turn to order for him and Alissa, orders made, he goes to pay and it’s cash only.
+John’s turn to order for him and Alissa, orders made, he goes to pay and quickly learns it’s cash only.
 Well damn.
 He apologizes and runs outside to get cash from either Michael or Alissa.
 The barista hates us and the day is not getting any better, but at least Alissa and I did finally get a chance to pee in the truly vomit inducing bathroom.
 Still no caffeine for me though.
-And we’re still hangry.
+Oh, and we’re still hangry.

 We start making our way to the main event, which is the view of the colorful cliffside that Manarola is known for.
 It’s a bit of a hike up.
 Everything is a hike either uphill, or downhill, but it’s so scorching hot that it all feels like it’s uphill.

-This is such a busy stop, so we figured there’d be tons of food options, but it seemed every large restaurant that could potentially accommodate a table of four was closed….at the height of the tourist season, and during normal restaurant hours no less.
+This is such a busy stop, so we figured there’d be tons of food options, but it seemed every large restaurant that could potentially accommodate a table for four was closed….at the height of the tourist season, and during normal restaurant hours no less.
 Truly perplexing.

-And once again we were soon defeated by closed signs.
+Annnnnnd once again we were soon defeated by closed signs.
 We snapped a few pics of what we came for.
-We could barely take decent looking ‘couple pics’ because we were dripping in sweat and didn’t want to put an arm around each other.
-Then we sat for a second in a scarce shady area while Michael did some quick reading in our Rick Steves guide.
+We could barely take decent looking ‘couple pics’ because we were all dripping in sweat and didn’t want to put an arm around each other.
+Then we sat for a second in a scarce shady area while Michael did some quick crash reading in our Rick Steves guide.

 He suggested we skip ahead to Monterosso al Mare, which was described in Rick’s book as the “most resorty town” with the best beaches.
-Bonus: it’s also flat, and lawd knows we were already tired of battling steep inclines.
+Bonus: it’s also mostly flat, and lawd knows we were already tired of battling steep inclines.

 Back to the train platform we went.
 With every passing minute more and more people seemed to be filling up the walkways, so it was no surprise that the train was even more packed on this leg.

-We hopped off in Monterosso al Mare full of hope, as we rushed over to the closest large, legitimate restaurant along the beach.
-There were only two tables open, and miraculously our luck had finally turned as we managed to be seated at the quiet table in the far corner, overlooking the sea.
+We hopped off in Monterosso al Mare full of hope, as we rushed over to the closest large, legitimate looking restaurant along the beach.
+There were only two tables open, and miraculously our luck had finally turned, as we managed to be seated at the quiet table in the far corner overlooking the sea.
 I think we all breathed a giant sigh of relief, and promptly ordered several drinks to help cool off and relax after what had been a bit of an irritating morning.

 After taking down some extremely satisfying, yet underwhelming food and adult beverages, we parted ways with our little corner table that had been so good to us when we needed it most, and headed downstairs to the entrance to the beach to rent some lounge chairs.
 It was around 2-3pm by this point, so we saw a lot of people leaving and lots of empty chairs.
 Evidently that didn’t matter, as once it’s at capacity, that’s it.
 People rent for the whole day, so they don’t turn over the chairs.
 So when we excitedly walked up to the guy managing all of this, we simply got a firm “No” in response.
 When I mentioned that there were a bunch of empty loungers, he just shook his head and said “No. We’re full.”
-Ughhhhhhhhhhhh
+Ughhhhhhhhhhhh,

 We only got about and hour and a half, to two hours max to enjoy our loungers and swim a little, which felt more like 20 minutes.
 We were back in good spirits, but that was about to change.